eoyilmaz/stalker/docs/source/tutorial.rst

 Introduction
 ============

-Using Stalker is all about interacting with a database by using the Stalker Object Model.
+Using Stalker along with Python is all about interacting with a database by using the Stalker Object Model (SOM).
 Stalker uses the powerfull `SQLAlchemy ORM`_.

 .. _SQLAlchemy ORM: http://www.sqlalchemy.org/docs/orm/tutorial.html

 This tutorial section let you familiarise with the Stalker Python API and Stalker Object Model (SOM).
 If you used SQLAlchemy before you will feel at home and if you aren't you will see that it is fun dealing with databases with